swisspost/gateleen/gateleen-hook/README_hook.md

 ## Listener - Hooks
-> <font color="orange">Attention: </font>A listener registers an additional destination for a resource, which also will get a copy of the original request.
+> <font color="orange"><b>Attention:</b> </font>A listener registers an additional destination for a resource, which also will get a copy of the original request.
 You may registers as many listeners per resource as you wish.
 Requests forwarded to a listener are always enqueued and delivered as soon as the target destination is available.

 ### Usage
-> <font color="skyblue">Information: </font>The suffix _**/_hooks/listeners/http/\<id\>**_ always indicates a route registration.
+> <font color="skyblue"><b>Information:</b> </font>The suffix _**/_hooks/listeners/http/\<id\>**_ always indicates a route registration.
 The HookHandler will use this suffix to identify either a registration or an unregistration of a listener hook.

 **Payload**